 An outside group of experts advising the Centers for Disease Control and Prevention then recommended the vaccine for children 5 through 11 on Nov.
 2, 2021, in a unanimous 14-to-0 vote.
 The agency endorsed the recommendation the same day, enabling children to be immunized.

 On Oct.
-12, the FDA authorized — and the CDC endorsed — omicron-updated boosters for kids, given at least two months since the last dose.
-The updated Pfizer/BioNTech booster replaces the original booster that was available for children 5 through 11 years old.
+12, 2022, the FDA authorized — and the CDC endorsed — omicron-updated boosters for kids, given at least two months since the last dose.
+These vaccines are bivalent, meaning that half of the mRNA in these shots targets the BA.4 and BA.5 omicron variants, while the other half targets the original virus.
+The updated Pfizer/BioNTech booster replaced the original booster that was available for children 5 through 11 years old.

 Pfizer/BioNTech 5-11 years Q&A

 How is the children’s vaccine different from the adult version?